wp-plugins/wp-smushit/readme.txt

 1. Automatic smushing of uploaded images can be controlled on the `Settings > Media` screen
 1. Done!

+== Upgrade Notice ==

+= 1.6.1 =

+Unfortunately this plugin is no longer maintained, at least not by me.
+See <a href="http://wordpress.org/extend/plugins/wp-smushit/">the plugin page</a> for all the details.
+Thanks for all the smushing fun!

 == Changelog ==

+= 1.6.1 =
+* no longer maintained notice

 = 1.6.0 =
 * added setting to disable automatic smushing on upload (default is true)